Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Preliminaries and Motivations

-\parh{BFA over DNN.}~Recent research has specifically launched BFA toward DNN models~\cite{chen2021proflip, hong2019terminal, rakin2019bit, rakin2020tbt, rakin2021t, rakin2021deep, Yao2020DeepHammer}.
+\parh{BFA on DNN.}~Recent research has specifically launched BFA toward DNN models~\cite{chen2021proflip, hong2019terminal, rakin2019bit, rakin2020tbt, rakin2021t, rakin2021deep, Yao2020DeepHammer}.
 The attack goals of BFAs can be generally divided into two categories: first, BFA may be launched to extensively manipulate model predictions over all inputs, possibly reducing the model accuracy to random guesses.
 In contrast to typical DNN training that aims to minimize the loss, BFA strives to maximize the loss function $\mathcal{L}$ to temper inputs~\cite{rakin2019bit,Yao2020DeepHammer}.
 Meanwhile, targeted BFA (T-BFA) aims to manipulate prediction output over specific inputs~\cite{rakin2021t}.
-T-BFA retains the original predictions over the other inputs to offer a stealth attack.
-Therefore, existing works primarily launch BFA to flip bits in the model weights.
+T-BFA retains the original predictions over the other inputs to offer a stealthier attack.
+For both types of attacks, existing works primarily launch BFA to flip bits in the model weights.
 For example, ProFlip~\cite{chen2021proflip} identifies and flips the weights of specific salient neurons to extremely large values, which can control the overall predictions for certain classes.

-RH attacks are inherently costly, and launching extensive amounts of RH attacks may cause obvious hardware fault and be detected~\cite{kim2014architectural,herath2015these,van2018guardion,wang2023aegis}.
-With this regard, recent BFA-based research strives to manipulate model predictions while flipping as few bits as possible.
-Prior works have shown gradient-based bit search methods~\cite{chen2021proflip,bai2021targeted} can facilitate both BFAs with varying end goals to identify a small set of bits that, once flipped, can satisfy the attack objectives.
-The bit search methods often perform intra-layer bit searching toward a layer $l$, and then identify the top $n$ weights the largest gradients as important.
-Given that weights are stored as floating-point numbers, BFA often flips the bits of the exponent part of those weights to maximize the impact of bit flips.
+On the other hand, different defense mechanisms have also been proposed to protect DNN models from BFAs.
+Recent research has shown that models are more robust against BFAs after being quantized, requiring 2$\times$ to 23$\times$ more bit flips to achieve the same attack goals compared to their floating-point counterparts~\cite{Yao2020DeepHammer,rakin2019bit,hong2019terminal}.
+In this work, however, we show that quantization does \emph{not} grant DNN executables more robustness against BFAs, and attackers can still succeed by flipping a single bit, as shown in \S~\ref{subsec:rq5}.
+In fact, most existing defenses cannot be ported to DNN executables or cannot protect against attacks targeting these executables, as we will discuss more in \S~\ref{subsec:existing}.